lkoolik/isrm_health_calculations/README.md

 *Inputs*
 * `emis_obj`: the emissions object, as defined by `emissions.py`
 * `isrm_obj`: the ISRM object, as defined by `isrm.py`
+* `detailed_conc_flag`: a Boolean indicating whether concentrations should be output at a detailed level or not

 *Attributes*
 * `isrm_id`: a Series of all ISRM grid cell IDs